dissagaliyeva/deep_learning_projects/README.md

 project we are asked to use RNN along with LSTM generate a good model whose accuracy should be <= 3.5.  <br>

 ### Results
-The model I've created barely based the 3.5 threshold and had the following parameters:
+The model I've created barely passed the 3.5 threshold and had the following parameters:
 - epochs: 10, sequence length: 8, batch size: 256, learning rate: 0.001
 - hidden dimensions: 400, embedding dimensions: 300